 Congress has yet to expand the definition of protected people in Title VII and the courts consistently rejected plaintiff’s claims of discrimination however the EEOC is going to try its luck in the courts.
 At this point, employers are not required to implement policies designed to protect employees based on sexual orientation however, if the EEOC prevails, then these laws could change.

 If your boss is discriminating against you based on your sexual orientation then you may want to consult with an attorney.
 Sexual orientation is currently not banned in federal law however the EEOC is looking to expand the protected peoples.
-This area of law is constantly in flux, an attorney can help you understand your options and determine the best course of action for you to take.
+This area of law is constantly in flux, Our discrimination attorney can help you understand your options and determine the best course of action for you to take.

 JD Supra, “3 Strategies for Employers in Light of the EEOC’s Title VII Lawsuits Alleging Sexual Orientation Discrimination,” Summer Austin Wells, March 17, 2016